Lancia Stratos: History

 Without support from Fiat, and despite new regulations that restricted engine power, the car would remain a serious competitor and proved able to beat works cars in several occasions when entered by an experienced private team with a talented driver.
 The last victory of the Stratos was in 1981, at the Tour de Corse Automobile, another World Rally Championship event, with a victory by longtime Stratos privateer Bernard Darniche.

 When the Fiat group favoured the Fiat 131 for rallying, Lancia also built two Group 5 turbocharged 'silhouette' Stratos for closed-track endurance racing.
 The powertrain and aerodynamics were engineered by Nicola Materazzi based on experience gained with the earlier generation.
 These cars failed against the Porsche 935s on closed tracks but proved successful in hybrid events.
 Stratos won a record 5 times the Tour de France Automobile between 1973 and 1980, and also the 1974, 1976 and 1978 Giro d'Italia automobilistico, an Italian counterpart of the Tour de France Automobile.
 One of the cars was destroyed in Zeltweg, when it caught fire due to overheating problems.
 The last surviving car would win the Giro d'Italia event again before it was shipped to Japan to compete in the Fuji Speedway based Formula Silhouette series, which was never raced.
 The car would then be sold and reside in the Matsuda Collection before then being sold to a collector of Stratos', Ernst Hrabalek, who had the largest Lancia Stratos Collection in the world at the time, 11 unique Lancia Stratos cars, including the fluorescent red 1971 factory prototype and the 1977 Safari Rally car.
-The Stratos also gained limited success in 24 Hours of Le Mans, with a car, driven by Christine Dacremont and Lella Lombardi, finishing 20th in 1976.
+The Stratos also gained limited success in 24 Hours of Le Mans, with a car, driven by Christine Dacremont and Lella Lombardi, finishing 20th overall and 2nd in GTP class in 1976.

 Another unique Group 5 car is the Lancia Stratos HF of Austrian Rallycross driver Andy Bentza.
 The car was first driven by his Memphis teammate Franz Wurz, father of Formula One pilot Alexander Wurz.
-In 1976 Wurz claimed the first ever European Rallycross title recognised by the FIA with the car, by then still featuring a 2.4 litre engine with first a 12 and later a 24 valve head.
-For the ERC series of 1977 Wurz was entrusted with an experimental 24 valve engine by Mike Parkes, equipped with a special crankshaft to bring the engine capacity up to just under 3000 cc.
-For 1978 Bentza took the Stratos over from Wurz, sold his own 2.4 L 12V Stratos to compatriot Reneé Vontsina, and won the GT Division title of the ERC.
+In 1976 Wurz claimed the first ever European Rallycross title recognised by the FIA with the car, by then still featuring a 2.4-litre engine with first a 12- and later a 24-valve head.
+For the ERC series of 1977 Wurz was entrusted with an experimental 24-valve engine by Mike Parkes, equipped with a special crankshaft to bring the engine capacity up to just under 3000 cc.
+For 1978 Bentza took the Stratos over from Wurz, sold his own 2.4 L 12V Stratos to compatriot Reneé Vontsina and won the GT Division title of the ERC.
 The one and only 3.0 litre Stratos worldwide was raced by Bentza till the end of 1983.
 After keeping the car for another 30 years Bentza has sold the Stratos to Alexander Wurz.
 It was fully restored over a period of almost two years and revealed to the public in May 2016, converted back to its 1976 rallycross specification with Memphis livery.